the1lab/1lab/src/Talks/Topos2024.lagda.md

 ---

-We can test that this works by asking Agda to check `ext`{.Agda} at various types:
+We can test that this works by asking Mikan to check `ext`{.Agda} at various types:

 ```agda